mesosphere-backup/dcos-vagrant/README.md

 Kubernetes apps can be installed by using the [dcos cli kubectl plugin](https://github.com/mesosphere/dcos-kubectl).

 For example, see the [Oinker on Kubernetes Example](./examples/kube-oinker/).

-# Appendix: Authentication

-When installing the Enterprise Edition of DCOS (>= 1.6) on dcos-vagrant, the cluster will prompt for a username and password when using the DCOS CLI or the web dashboard.

-If you're using the provided 1.6 installer config file ([etc/config-1.6.yaml](./etc/config-1.6.yaml)) then the superuser credentials are by default `admin`/`admin`.

 # Appendix: Options